Types of Funding

 - Federal Matching Funds

 Because matching awards enable NEH to provide support to a greater number of projects, applicants are encouraged to request complete or partial support in the form of matching awards.
 Whenever possible, applicants requesting federal matching funds should identify potential sources of gift funds at the time they submit an application to NEH.
+The full amount of federal matching funds may not be available for release in the first year of a multi-year period of performance.
+Federal matching funds are typically distributed on an annual basis over the life of the award.

 Further information on the eligibility of gifts for matching purposes can be found in NEH's Federal Matching Funds Guidelines.